Start a public service mutual: guidance for commissioners

 The case for mutuals

 Mutuals can offer parent bodies and commissioners flexible and dynamic solutions to deliver more efficient and effective public services.
-There are already 100 public service mutuals in England.
+There are already around 100 public service mutuals in England.

 Mutuals can deliver more for less